Asphocarp/MIRA/src/test/sample.md

 Bugs:

-- bug exists, like if the original text changes line, the preview text will also change line, even if hiding the url makes the line shorter.
+- bug exists, like: if the original text changes line, the preview text will also change line, even if hiding the url makes the line shorter.